 - Kura Shishi no Mikoto: A fiery lion spirit sealed in one of the cards belonging to Mutenmaru's father.
 He becomes Mutenmaru's partner when the boy finds his card.

-- Umimi Sheela: A mermaid princess who's dreamed of adventuring because of her lifelong confinement at the hands of her well-intentioned father, King Ocean.
+- Umimi Sheela: The princess of the mermaids who's dreamed of adventuring because of her lifelong confinement at the hands of her well-intentioned father, King Ocean.
 Her singing has magical powers, including the ability to heal injuries.

 - Tear Crown: A female water spirit sealed in one of the cards belonging to Mutenmaru's father.
 She becomes Umimi's partner after the mermaid's song awakens her.